TOI-2155 b: A Massive Brown Dwarf or a Very Low-Mass Star?: Introduction

-In this paper, we introduce TOI-2155\,b, a high-density brown dwarf near the hydrogen burning mass limit.
+In this paper, we introduce TOI-2155\,b, a transiting companion with a mass near the hydrogen-burning minimum mass limit, placing it close to the boundary between brown dwarfs and very low-mass stars.
 We describe the observations collected for TOI-2155 in Section~\ref{sec: observations}.
 The properties of the host star as well as the modelling of TOI-2155\,b are explained in Section~\ref{sec: results}.
-In Section~\ref{sec: Discussion}, we compare TOI-2155\,b to other known transiting BDs, showing its significance within the broader brown-dwarf population.
+In Section~\ref{sec: Discussion}, we compare TOI-2155\,b to known transiting brown dwarfs and very low-mass stellar companions, placing it in the broader context of objects near the brown dwarf– low mass star boundary.
 Finally, we conclude in Section~\ref{sec:conclusion} with a summary of this work.